UlrikDaae/Ulrik-Daae/README.md

  _This is however, a continuous work in progress and I aim to be sharing some projects in the next few months._

+### ➕ What I'm working on now
+**Specific skills I'm working on:**
+- R: Improved data visualizations.

+- SQL: Joins and subqueries.

+- Excel: VBA.

+**Courses I'm taking:** I'm  taking the SQL Basics for Data Science course by UC Davis  and the Data Analysis with R Specialization by Duke University.

+### 📑 My Certifications
+Google Data Analytics Certificate – bit.ly/Ulriks-Data-Analyst-Course

 ### ✋ Get in touch with me
 If you want to get in touch, then message me on LinkedIn.